 Login

-This Boiler Optimizer can do everything you want it to do!
-Automatically use the excess energy of your solar panels after the batteries are fully charged, anti-freeze control, legionella prevention, low temperature heating for showering for just 1/3 of the energy, or controlling a "warm water solar panel" that can consist of nothing more than just a hose on deck with a small pump.
-This is a small project that you can either build yourself, or buy completely assembled.
+This Hot Water Manager can do everything you want it to do!
+Automatically use the excess energy of your solar panels to heat the water after the batteries are fully charged, anti-freeze control, legionella prevention, low temperature heating for showering for just 1/3 of the energy, controlling an optional "warm water solar panel" that can consist of nothing more than just a hose on deck with a small pump, setting a time limit on the availability of hot water, and more.

 image